Neutral Color Schemes & Neutral Paint Colors:

 Best wood stains: Dark hardwoods.

-neutral color scheme: pine, bluish grey, white, chartreuse
+colorway in pine, bluish grey, white, chartreuse

 Pine + bluish-gray midtones + white + chartreuse